 After your surgery:

-You will be taken to a room where you can rest until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
+You will be taken to a room to rest until you are fully awake.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.

-- You have very bad pain in or around your anus.
+- You have questions or concerns about your surgery.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.